aminmarashi/blog-old/_posts/hacking-with-ssh-one-liners.md

 ## Connecting to a server using a hop

-In case we want to access a third server that is only accessible from a hop server:
+In case we want to access a third server that is only accessible from a hop
+server:

 ```bash{outputLines: 2}
 ssh -tA hop 'ssh the-internet'
 u@the-internet:~ $
 ```

 Without `-t` ssh won't allocate tty, the session still works though.
 When `-A` is passed the ssh agent is forwarded to the hop, it is only necessary if the `hop` server doesn't have public key access to `the-internet` host.

+There is a better way of doing this using the `-J` option of ssh client, see the [hacking with ssh](/hacking-with-ssh#connecting-via-a-hop) post for more info.